llvm/llvm-project/clang/docs/LanguageExtensions.rst

 * ``const char *`` synchronization scope, e.g. ``workgroup``
 * Zero or more ``const char *`` address spaces names.

-The address spaces arguments must be string literals with known values, such as:
+The address spaces arguments must be one of the following string literals:

 * ``"local"``
 * ``"global"``
-* ``"image"``

 If one or more address space name are provided, the code generator will attempt to emit potentially faster instructions that order access to at least those